krim404/DellXPS15-9550-OSX/Tutorial_10.12.md

 Overwrite everything in the CLOVER folder of the partition EFI with the content of git/10.12/CLOVER.
 If your PC has a Core i5 processor, you'll have to modify your config.plist in EFI/EFI/CLOVER/: search for the Key ig-platform-id: 0x191b0000 and replace it with 0x19160000.
+If you could use the 4k sector patch, replace the config.plist with the 4kconfig.plist.
-If you use a hynix device (AND ONLY THEN!), you'll have to add the following patch to your config.plist:
+If you use a hynix device and you didnt do the 4k sector switch, you'll have to add the following patch to your config.plist:
 ```
 <key>Comment</key>
 <string>IONVMeFamily Pike R. Alpha Hynix SSD patch</string>